Volvo V90

 The Volvo V90 is a mid-size luxury wagon manufactured and marketed by Swedish automaker Volvo Cars from 2016 to 2025.
 Two months after the introduction of the sedan model, the Volvo S90, the V90 was revealed at the Geneva Motor Show in March 2016.

 Models

 V90

 The V90 is offered with various trim levels.
 In the United States the V90 was only available by special order, with dealers focusing on the V90 Cross Country.

 In 2021, it was announced that the V90 would no longer be sold in the United States, with 2021 being the final model year.

+In 2025, the V90 was discontinued globally as Volvo shifts its focus to electric vehicles and SUVs.
+The very last V90 was built in October 2025, marking the end of an era for Volvo's station wagons after over six decades of production.